RioTor/riotor/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 With the advent of telecommunications, a multitude of tools have become available for people to communicate to each other and organize, but these tools have failed in some regards.

--Some of the social networks that people use have become more of a distraction than an actual place of connection or active participation.
+-The social networks that people use have become more of a distraction than an actual place of connection or active participation.
 They have contributed greatly to generating a feeling of conformity and passive activism.

 -They have failed to become relevant in those moments and places where they could be very useful, such as marches, protests, rallies, general assemblies, decision making processes, committees, to mention a few.